w3f/Grants-Program/applications/polkastats.md

 | 1. | Polkadot browser extension | Allow nominators to stake using PolkaStats and Polkadot browser extension |
 | 2. | Ledger | Allow nominators to stake using PolkaStats and Ledger |

+Deliverables in this milestone will be dockerized.
+We will also include a README to run the development container.
+The container will serve a frontend ready to be connected to Polkadot browser extension and if the Ledger kusama app.

 #### 3.1 Polkadot browser extension